What is a Dooring Accident?

 Dooring Accidents Cause More Serious Injuries

 Dooring accidents always cause serious injuries to motorcyclists because even when traveling at a low speed, the weight and mass of the motorcycle cause substantial forward momentum and impact with the door.
 Additionally, the motorcyclist may be thrown into traffic and hit by an oncoming car.

 Although bicycles have far less mass, dooring accidents usually cause serious injuries to bicyclists.
 In New York City, between 1996 and 2005, 3% of bicyclist fatalities were from impacting an open door or swerving to avoid a door.

 What Happens in a Dooring Accident

 This video shows what happens when a bicycle is doored.
-The video also applies to a motorcycle which is doored.
+The video also applies to a motorcycle that is doored.